-All living things, including human beings, are made up of cells.
+All living things, as well as human beings, are made up of cells.
 Some organisms have only one cell during their whole lifespan by which they carry out all the physiological processes they require to survive.
-These are called unicellular organisms (e.g. bacteria, yeast etc.).
-But there are also many other organisms whose bodies are made up of two or more cells.
-These organisms are called multicellular organisms (e.g. higher plants, animals, human beings etc.).
-Multicellular organisms grow up and reproduce by dividing their cells.
+These are unicellular organisms.
+For instance, bacteria, yeast, etc. In contrast, there are also many other organisms whose bodies are made up of two or more cells.
+Thus, these are called multi-cellular organisms.
+For instance, higher plants, animals, human beings, etc. Multi-cellular organisms grow up and reproduce by dividing their cells.

 Cell division is the basic process by which a parent cell divides into two or more daughter cells.
-It occurs as a part of a larger cell cycle.
+However, it occurs as a small part of a cell cycle.
 Both prokaryotic & eukaryotic organisms grow up and reproduce by this process.

 There are three stages of cell division: